Muninder Adavelli

 Lower education respondents in the Sophos worldwide survey recovered 62% of their data after paying the ransom, while higher education at 61%.
 This is a step down from the 68% recovery rate in 2020.

 It also took 26% of lower education respondents and 40% of higher education ones more than 30 days to recover from the attack.
-Experts say that most higher education institutions recovered most, if not all, of their data within 3-4 weeks; It would still take months to repair and improve their cyber security defenses fully.
+Experts say that most higher education institutions recovered most, if not all, of their data within 3-4 weeks.
+However, it would still take months to fully repair and improve their cyber security defenses.

 Ransomware is rapidly becoming one of the most dangerous and threatening malware to hit the digital age.
 Organizations are put at a standstill when this occurs, forcing them to decide how valuable their data is.